GetTerminus/instrument_all_the_things/README.md

 2. `DATADOG_PORT` - defaults to 8125

 ### Usage in application code
-Within your application code, the `InstrumentAllTheThings::HelperMethods` moddule can be included to provide some helper methods.
+Within your application code, the `InstrumentAllTheThings::HelperMethods` module can be included to provide some helper methods.

 ```ruby